Nursultan Nazarbayev International Airport: Establishment and early operational history

+1960 to 2000

+On 16 October 1960 Akmolinsk Airport was upgraded to the status of a third-class airport.
+In 1960, Akmolinsk Airport received its first aircraft, the LI-2, and commenced regular flights along the routes of Akmolinsk – Stepnogorsk and Akmolinsk – Kustanai.
+On 4 November 1963 Tselinograd Airport (formerly known as Akmolinsk) accepted the first Ilyushin Il-18 aircraft in the new terminal, located 18 kilometers from the city.

+In December 1963, Ilyushin Il-18 aircraft began to operate regular flights.
+The airport terminal was at a building stage, therefore the adapted two-story building served as the air terminal, where the air traffic control service had been located.
 In February 1966, the new air terminal was transferred into operation.
-In June of the same year, all services of united aviagroup relocated to the new airport.
+In June of the same year, all services of United Aviagroup relocated to the new airport.
 By 1969, the aircraft park of Tselinograd aviagroup was replenished with the first Antonov An-24 aircraft.
 With the arrival of the Antonov An-24, the volume of passenger, mail, and cargo transportation sharply increased.
 People began to fly to many cities of the former Soviet Union.
 In 1975, the Tupolev Tu-154 first landed in the airport.
 After that, regular flights by Tupolev Tu-154 on the Alma-Ata – Tselinograd – Moscow route were started.

 The historical mark for Akmola (Astana) aviators was the change of the capital in 1998.
-Airdrome reconstruction begun and finished in a relatively short time: the runway with artificial covering was extended for about 3500 meters; the taxiway and apron were also expanded.
+Airdrome reconstruction begun and finished in a relatively short time: the runway with artificial covering was extended for about 3500 meters; the taxiway and apron were also expanded by April 1998.
 Lighting systems and radio navigation equipment were replaced.
-The VIP building was constructed, and the airport complex was reconstructed.
+The VIP building was constructed, and the airport complex was reconstructed (today known as Terminal 2).
+The final estimated cost of the project was ¥35.1 billion Japanese yen (JPY).